-Up till the early 19th century, property owners used to hire gardeners to do the job with scythes.
+Up till the early 19th century, before the advent of the lawnmower, property owners used to hire gardeners to do the job with scythes.
 As you can imagine, this was not only a labour-intensive activity, it was also quite expensive, especially for people who owned large areas of grassland.
 The invention of the lawnmower is often attributed to Edwin Beard Budding who developed the idea from observing fibre trimming machinery in a mill.
 He applied for a patent, which was granted in 1830 and soon, the first lawnmower was produced.

 Budding and his engineer partner John Ferrabee sold their first machines to London Zoological Gardens and some Oxford colleges.
 They then allowed other companies to make machines under licence and their business began to thrive.
 Soon, they were being produced by agricultural machinery manufacturers like Ransomes.